erkinaumanis/sif-vote/README.md

 sif-vote
 ========

 A simple SMS-based voting application for the CMC Student Investment Fund.
+This app is deployed at http://sif-vote.herokuapp.com

 ###Getting Started